pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 Stop processing this record.

 1. If a include-name action is present in the record, resolve it into a DELEGI RRset from the resolver cache or by sending queries for the domain name in the value of the include-name pair.
-Process the result of the DELEGI RRset received using these same steps.
-Do not Process the result of the DELEGI RRset received if doing so would exceed the amount of work that the resolver is configured to do when processing names.
+Go through these same steps with the result of the DELEGI RRset, after checking that the maximum loop count described in {{too-much-work}} has not been reached.

-1. If none of the above applies, SLIST is not modified by this particular RR.
+1. If none of the above applies, SLIST is not modified by this particular record.

 A DELEG-aware resolver MAY implement lazy filling of SLIST, such as by deferring processing remaining records if SLIST already has what the resolver considers a sufficiently large pool of addresses to contact.